 When planning district commissions are directly involved in the coordination and administration of a project on behalf of member localities, from which they are not receiving administrative support, the Commission on a case-by-case basis may consider reimbursement of administrative costs.
-This allowance must not exceed 10% of the grant request and will be limited to a maximum of \$5,000 for an individual project, or \$10,000 for a regional or multi-pronged proposal.
+This allowance must not exceed 10% of the grant request and will be limited to a maximum of \$5,000 for an individual project, or \$10,000 for a regional or multi-faceted proposals.
+Exceptions to the limitation for administrative support will only be considered for Commission lead projects/initiatives and must be approved by Commission staff in advance of submittal.